EURODEO/openradardata-requirements/KPI_documentation.md

 3. **Time critical – fixes in an hour:** Operational international data exchange for model input.
 24/7 first, second and third level support, efficient monitoring tools detecting any errors, high availability, and capacity to process data.
 Capabilities can be developed further, according to FAIR.

 The
+The goal is to provide the first answer to support enquiries in 75% of cases within three working days and 75% of the closing answers within two weeks.

 ## KPIs for Data Consumption